-I’m here to set things straight and give you the truth about real life work-at-home jobs and how much they pay!
+I’m here to set things straight and give you the truth about real-life work-at-home options and how much they pay!

-From large companies to small businesses and bloggers, anyone with a website wants to make sure that their site is user-friendly and accomplishing their goals.
+One work-at-home option is testing websites and apps.
+From large companies to small businesses and bloggers, anyone with a website wants to make sure that their site is user-friendly and accomplishing its goals.
 That’s why they hire people to test out their sites and give third-party reviews as to what’s working and what needs improvement.

-Many companies hire customer service reps to work from home.
+One of the most popular work-at-home options is customer services roles.
+Many companies hire customer service reps to handle inquires and complaints from home.
 Usually, all that is needed is a high-speed internet connection, a dedicated phone line, excellent communication skills, and a willingness to help people.

-Working for your current job, only at home, might not make you any more money than your current wage, but it will allow you to save money (as mentioned above).
+Working for your current job, only at home, might not make you any more money than your present wage, but it will allow you to save money and win back hours of your life.
 And you can’t beat the convenience of working from home.

 Most people assume that their job won’t allow telecommuting, but the truth is that you never know until you ask.
 Many jobs can be done from home, and it would even save the company money on things like office space, supplies, and break room goodies (They’d probably save a ton on coffee alone!) to employ that policy.